How to Turn a Blog Poll Into a Living Data Source

 Whatever the distribution looks like right now, it looked different last week.
 And it will look different next month.

-That's the difference.
-The chart is not a record of launch-day traffic.
-It's a live readout shaped by every reader before you, and every reader after you.
+That is the difference.
+The chart is a live readout shaped by every reader before you, and every reader after you.
 Every vote generates a claim.
 Every claim is tracked.
 And the text below adapts when the data shifts:

 Living Content